lucas-segundo/lucas-segundo/README.md

 I work as developer with experience with frontend and backend development.
 I love the javascript universe which I currently build my project with it.
 For my most systems, I prefer using typescript and TDD to create confident and scalable solutions.
 Check out some public projects with you want to dive into the code.

-Even thought the majority of my repositories are private, for company policies reasons, you can check how I code with the **Nuancias** repository, which was a big public project that I've done learning Clean Architecture.
+Even thought the majority of my repositories are private, for company policies reasons, you can check how I code with the **Nuancias** repository, which was a big public project that I've done while I was learning Clean Architecture.
 I hope you enjoy it.

 * I love: TDD and Clean Architecture.
 * Currently learning: React Native.